mnz1988/stable-diffusion-guide/README.md

    * [vae-ft-mse](https://huggingface.co/stabilityai/sd-vae-ft-mse-original/blob/main/vae-ft-mse-840000-ema-pruned.safetensors), the latest from Stable Diffusion itself.
 Used by photorealism models and such.
    * [kl-f8-anime2](https://huggingface.co/hakurei/waifu-diffusion-v1-4/resolve/main/vae/kl-f8-anime2.ckpt), also known as the Waifu Diffusion VAE, it is older and produces more saturated results.
 Used by Pastel Mix.

-   *Launcher:* It lets you choose the default VAE, otherwise put them in the `stable-diffusion-webui/models/VAE` folder.
+   If you're using the launcher, it lets you choose the default VAE, otherwise put them in the `stable-diffusion-webui/models/VAE` folder.

    If you did not follow this guide up to this point, you will have to go into the **Settings** tab, then the **Stable Difussion** section, to select your VAE.

-   Whenever you place a new file you can either restart the UI at the bottom of the page or press the small 🔃 buttons next to a dropdown.
+   **Tip:** Whenever you place a new file manually you can either restart the UI at the bottom of the page or press the small 🔃 button next to a dropdown.

 1. **Prompts** <a name="prompt"></a>[▲](#index)